epfl-ada/ada-2022-project-superplainteamname2022/docs/index.markdown

 For answering the second question, namely actor with specialty, we define the range of an actor as the difference of revenues in top-selling movies and low-selling ones, and try to find whether the movie plots of those top-selling and low-selling movies are semantically different.
 We reuse topics and keywords in part 1 and define topic-sum distance as well as keyword-sum distance to quantify the semantic distance between two groups of movies.
 We identified actors with specialty using those distance metrics and also discovered certain correlation between the movie semantic distance and the range of actors, indicating that actors in movies with different kinds of plots can either contribute or undermine the movie revenues.
 Finally, we visualize the words in top-selling topics and keywords as well as low-selling ones, to confirm the validity of our proposed distance metrics between movies.

-For the effect of other movies on a movie's revenue,
+For the effect of other movies on a movie's revenue, we analysed the influence of closely-released top blockbusters.
+The statistical analysis suggests that the impact of top blockbusters are not significant on average.
+This could be explained by the fact that the qualities of the movies themselves could offsets the influence of top blockbusters.
+Then we visualized a case with median revenue(medium quality) and it had a lower revenue than the annual average from the same year as well as the monthly averages from previous and next years in all its genres, which indicates that movies with medium quality tend to be affect negatively by closely released top blockbusters.